 The grass will be slowing down growth, but a high potassium fertiliser can be applied if needed.
 It is also important to keep any disturbance of the grass to a minimum, so aggressive cultural treatments such as scarification should be avoided in the winter because the grass is unable to recover quickly due to the low light levels and temperatures.

 Information about Regular Treatment 5

-Main benefits of the fifth lawn treatment
+Main benefits of the winter lawn treatment

 - Check up of the grass and tidy the lawn.

 - Control of moss.

 - Keeping potassium levels topped up.